Check that targets in a time-series target data file are valid

 through the config file.
 Otherwise, the values in the target task ID column

-step ahead and their target type must be one of "continuous"
+step ahead and their target type must be one of "continuous", "discrete",

 targets, no time-series target data should be present and validation of